 The density kernel varies depending on the quantum state of the system.
 Specifically, the molecular orbitals differ via the expansion coefficients, and the molecular orbitals would have another set of orbital energies.
-In turn, occupancies depend on the orbital energies^{22,39,40}.
-Therefore, the density kernel must be reconstructed along with a changing set of occupancies throughout an EDA calculation.
-According to the Fermi-Dirac distribution for fragmented systems, the occupancy, f{Ji} , of a molecular orbital localized to Fragment J as a function of its orbital energy, ε{Ji} , is where μ_J is the Fermi level of Fragment J as the parameter.
+In turn, occupancies depend on the orbital energies.
+22,39,40 Therefore, the density kernel must be reconstructed along with a changing set of occupancies throughout an EDA calculation.
+According to the Fermi-Dirac distribution for fragmented systems, the occupancy, f{Ji} , of a molecular orbital localized to Fragment J as a function of its orbital energy, ε{Ii} , is where μ_I is the Fermi level of Fragment I as the parameter.
 The number of electrons in each fragment is known from the optimization of the fragments in isolation.
 For each fragment, its own Fermi level is determined, followed by calculating the desired occupancies.
 By evaluating the Fermi-Dirac distribution for each fragment, the SCF-MI constraint of disallowing charge transfer to take place is satisfied, and the occupancies of the molecular orbitals in a fragment are calculated without the orbital energies from other fragments.
-The process of incorporating occupancies from EDFT in SCF MI is diagrammed in Figure 2.
+Despite the different Fermi levels across fragments, charge flow does not occur among fragments, since SCF MI restricts charge transfer.
+The process of incorporating occupancies from EDFT in SCF MI is diagrammed in Fig. 2.

-$$f{Ji} = f(\varepsilon{Ji}; \mu_J) = \frac{1}{e^{(\varepsilon{Ji} - \mu_J)/(k{\rm B}T)} + 1}$$ (45)
+$$f{Ji} = f(\varepsilon{Ji}; \mu_J) = \frac{1}{e^{(\varepsilon{Ji} - \mu_J)/(k_B T)} + 1}$$ (43)